websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-global-language-keys.md

 ...
 ```

-In Liferay DXP/Portal 7.4+, you can use the metadata to declare overrides to the global resource bundle.
+In Liferay DXP/Portal 7.4+, you can declare overrides using metadata.
 In earlier versions, Java classes declare the overrides.

 If your version is earlier than 7.4, skip ahead to [Overriding in Earlier Versions](#overriding-in-earlier-versions).
 Otherwise, read on to learn how to override language keys in 7.4+.